donedgardo/blog/content/blog/proxy-java-clojure.md

 #### Making Our Request Handler More Generic

-Our current RequestHandler is an abstract class that has a handle method which implements the visitor patter to conform to the open/closed principle.
+Our current RequestHandler is an abstract class that has a handle method which implements the visitor pattern to conform to the open/closed principle.

 ```java